Nikolay0305/AtmOperations/README.md

 ## Restore NuGet Packages

-1.Open the project in Visual Studio.
+1. Open the project in Visual Studio.

-2.Right-click on the solution in Solution Explorer and click Restore NuGet Packages.
+2. Right-click on the solution in Solution Explorer and click Restore NuGet Packages.

-3.Alternatively, you can run this in the Package Manager Console: dotnet restore
+3. Alternatively, you can run this in the Package Manager Console: dotnet restore

 ## Apply migrations and Update the Database